 The value that Senator Markey and House Speaker Ryan see in CRA resolutions—whether signed by a president or not–derives from the media attention that would be given to it.
 Unlike a “normal” piece of legislation, CRA resolutions can be lifted out of a Senate committee and onto the Senate legislative calendar after 20 days if no action had been otherwise taken.
 Regular legislation can easily be buried—particularly if the author is not of the majority party.
 The provision becomes especially important in the 116th Congress as Senate Democrats will still be in the minority.

-Bringing the Administration’s contra-climate actions onto the floor of the House and Senate offers the public much-needed chance to hear climate deniers and defenders explain their respective positions.
+Bringing the Administration’s contra-climate actions onto the floor of the House and Senate offers the public a much-needed chance to hear climate deniers and defenders explain their respective positions.
 The objective of the proposed use of joint disapproval resolutions is open and transparent debate.

 Congressional hearings have never been given much play compared to floor votes.
 There are, of course, exceptions, e.g., confirmation of Supreme Court justices or a budget showdown.
 It was true even before the era of hyper-partisanship.
 There are days now when the tension between committee members is so high that minority members don’t even show up.
-Enmity levels have been particularly elevated over executive branch nominees in the Trump era
+Enmity levels have been particularly elevated over executive branch nominees in the Trump era—

 [Chairman of the Senate Environment and Public Works Committee] Barrasso (R-WY) said he would not force a vote on Pruitt without Democrats in attendance — as the Senate Finance Committee had done earlier in the morning on two other nominees.